nhcooper123/reproduce-reuse-recycle/README.md

 * **date_published**.
 Date the paper was published online in its final format (DD-Mon-YY).
 * **corresponding_author_country**.
 Country listed for corresponding author.

+3. **BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv**

+This is the horribly messy raw output from the Google Form we used to collect the data.
+Each column header is the full question asked in the form, so they are very long and convoluted.
+The contents of these columns are explained in detail in the data collection protocol which is in the Supporting Information of the paper and in the `/supporting-information` folder in this repo.
+A list of column headers is near the end of this README (it was too long to include here).

+4. **fixing-papers-with-issues.csv**

+This dataset contains papers flagged with issues by participants, and the suggested solution to those issues.
+Options for fixes were either to edit (Edit) the entry for the paper as indicated in this dataset, delete the paper from the final analysis dataset (Delete), delete duplicate papers (Delete duplicate), or no fix recommended (None).

+The columns headers are all the same as those in `BES-data-code-hackathon-cleaned_2025-12-01.csv` below except the addition of:

+* **course_of_action**.
+What should we do to fix this paper?
+Options: *Edit; Delete; Delete duplicate; None*.
+* **justification**.
+Long form text explanation of why the course of action was recommended.

+### Processed/cleaned data used in analyses (`/data`)

+All datasets use "NA" for missing data.

-2.  **BES-data-code-hackathon-cleaned_2025-12-01.csv**
+1.  **BES-data-code-hackathon-cleaned_2025-12-01.csv**

-This is the cleaned version of the anonymised dataset `raw-data/BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv` used in the analyses.
-This data contains n = 1,861 papers in total.
+This is the cleaned version of the anonymised dataset (`raw-data/BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv`) which we used in the analyses.
+This dataset contains n = 1,861 papers in total.

 Column headers are as follows: